Table of Contents

 7. Tree-Planting Companies and Sustainable Forestry

-The business of planting trees is growing.
-Newer tree planting companies are currently private, but investors can buy stocks, REITs (Real Estate Investment Trusts) and ETFs in companies that practice sustainable forestry and land management, as well as companies that allow investors to purchase a tree.
+The business of planting trees has been growing.
+Newer tree planting companies may currently be private, but investors have the option to buy stocks, REITs (Real Estate Investment Trusts) and ETFs in companies that practice sustainable forestry and land management, as well as companies that allow investors to purchase a tree.

 8. Regenerative Agriculture

 The way the majority of agriculture is currently practiced worldwide depletes the soil and land over time.
 This not only makes it harder to grow food, it also decreases the amount of CO2 that gets removed from the atmosphere and stored in the soil.
 But with regenerative agricultural practices, the quality of soil improves over time.
-Spreading the knowledge and use of regenerative farming is extremely important to both food security and greenhouse gas management.
-Individuals can invest in regenerative agriculture through REITs, or even by investing in individual farms.
+Spreading the knowledge and use of regenerative farming can be extremely important to both food security and greenhouse gas management.
+Individuals have the option to invest in regenerative agriculture through REITs, or even by investing in individual farms.

 9. Green Bonds and Climate Bonds